sjawhar/no-wander/docs/Usage/Usage.md

   * `{"l1": 0.1, "l2": 0.2}` will create an `L1L2` regularizer with parameters `l1=0.1, l2=0.2`.
 You don't need to include both l1 and l2 values.

 #### Other Notes
-* If `--shuffle-samples` is not true, only samples belonging to contiguous sequences of length `--sequence-size` are used.
+* If `--shuffle-segments` is not true, only segments belonging to contiguous sequences of length `--sequence-size` are used.
 * If you include more flags in your command that are not listed above, they will be passed as kwargs to `model.fit()`.